 Wetlands Control Commission

-The Wetlands Control Commission is responsible for the implementation of the Freshwater Wetlands Protection Law, adopted by the Town of Bedford in 1973, to preserve and protect the wetlands and wetland buffer of the Town so they continue in their natural function as water supply areas, irreplaceable repositories of natural life and to protect property from damage caused by flooding.
+Since 1973, the Wetlands Control Commission has been responsible for implementing the Town’s Freshwater Wetlands Protection Law to preserve and protect wetlands and wetland buffers so that these areas continue to function as water supply areas, irreplaceable repositories of natural life, and flood damage protection measures.